kavinda-100/google-doc-clone/README.md

--[x] when the Rename Dialog is open, populate the name of the file into input -[x] add a button to save the content of the editor to the database -[x] auto save the content of the editor to the database -[] if user leaves the page, ask from user to save the content of the editor to the database
+-[x] when the Rename Dialog is open, populate the name of the file into input -[x] add a button to save the content of the editor to the database -[x] auto save the content of the editor to the database -[x] if a user leaves the page, ask from user to save the content of the editor to the database